-The following description of the Company's properties in Tajikistan relate to the Company's interest as it existed prior to the default described above.
-Should the Company not succeed in retaining an interest in the BOC JOA and Bokhtar PSC it will no longer have any interest in properties in Tajikistan or any interest in the BOC JOA and Bokhtar PSC.
+The following description of the Company's properties in Tajikistan has been provided notwithstanding the ruling of the ICC.
+Should the Company not succeed in retaining an interest in the BOC JOA and Bokhtar PSC, as now seems likely, it will no longer have any interest in properties in Tajikistan or any interest in the BOC JOA and Bokhtar PSC.